-The order of the testpoints shall be from lowest current to highest current and then from highest current to lowest current.
+The order of the testpoints for intial intrinsic error shall be from lowest current to highest current and then from highest current to lowest current.
 For each testpoint, the resulting error shall be the mean of these measurements.
-For I{max} , the maximum measurement time shall be 10 minutes including stabilizing time.
+For $I{\text{max}}$ , the maximum measurement time shall be 10 minutes including stabilizing time.